geo-chen/70mai/README.md

 **Impact Information Disclosure**: True

-**Attack Vectors**: A remote attacker nearby can connect to the dashcam's telnet session and crash the camera.
+**Attack Vectors**: A remote attacker nearby can connect to the dashcam's telnet session to crash the camera and disable it.

 **Has vendor confirmed or acknowledged the vulnerability?**: No